 With Easter, the new tax year and changes to Travel and Subsistence just around the corner we have been very busy in the Operations Department.

 Our Umbrella Expenses Team are sacrificing their Easter Egg Hunts to come into the office to ensure as many of your contractors expenses claims are processed in time for payment.
-Check out our Easter opening hours for key dates.

 As per our Umbrella Expenses Policy, your contractors can only offset expenses against the income received in the tax year in which the expense was incurred.
 Therefore once the tax year has ended any unapplied expenses will be held in our systems but not applied to their future payments.
 They should then be able to claim these expenses directly from HMRC via a P87 or a Self-Assessment Tax Return.
 HMRC will review their claim against their earnings and liabilities and may refund any overpaid tax.